neurosnap/starfx/docs/posts/react.md

 ## `useCache`

-useCache uses [useQuery](#usequery) and automatically selects the cached data associated with the action creator or action provided.
+Uses [useQuery](#usequery) and automatically selects the cached data associated with the action creator or action provided.

 ```ts
 import { useCache } from 'starfx/react';